genexuslabs/web-controls-library/src/components/image-annotations/readme.md

 # GX Image Annotations

-This is an image annotations component for genexus.
+This component allows you to draw traces on the space in which the control is placed, where the traces can have different colors and thicknesses.
+Also, the component accepts the option to use an image as a background to draw the traces.

 ### Example